mynksnh/ArchKatas2022/Readme.md

 ### Implicit Characteristics
 **Security**
 We are transmitting and maintaining user's personal data such as their emails, phone numbers and locations over the web.
 The data needs to be secured in transit and at rest using appropriate encryption mechanisms.
-There is also need to be able to deidentify when it needs to be accessed by the development team or other business stakeholders.
+Also, there is need for data de-identification mechanisms and zero-trust verification policies when data needs to be accessed by the development team, admistrative users or other business stakeholders.
 **Usability**
 The system is meant to accessed via mobile apps primarily by non-technical users.
 The need for it to be intuitive and usable is implicit.
 **Cost**